MicrosoftDocs/cpp-docs/docs/windows/changing-the-font-of-text-on-an-image-image-editor-for-icons.md

 ### To change the font of text on an image

 1. Create a C++ Windows Forms Application.
 For details, see [Creating a Windows Application Project](http://msdn.microsoft.com/b2f93fed-c635-4705-8d0e-cf079a264efa).
-The [Windows Forms Application Template](http://msdn.microsoft.com/1babdebf-ab3f-4a64-a608-98499a5b9cea) adds a file named app.ico to your project by default.
+The [Windows Forms Application Template](http://msdn.microsoft.com/1babdebf-ab3f-4a64-a608-98499a5b9cea) adds a file named `app.ico` to your project by default.

-2. In Solution Explorer, double-click the file app.ico.
+2. In **Solution Explorer**, double-click the file app.ico.
 The [Image Editor](../windows/image-editor-for-icons.md) will open.

 3. From the **Image** menu, select **Tools** and then select **Text Tool**.
 The [Text Tool dialog box](../windows/text-tool-dialog-box-image-editor-for-icons.md) will appear.

 4. In the **Text Tool** dialog box, type `C++` in the empty text area.
-This text will appear in a resizable box located in the upper left corner of app.ico, in the **Image Editor**.
+This text will appear in a resizable box located in the upper left corner of `app.ico`, in the **Image Editor**.

 5. In the **Image Editor**, drag the resizable box to the center of app.ico, to improve the readability of your text.